 University-related international trips include activities that are part of academic or professional work at Harvard, including research, study abroad, attendance at a conference, academic study, travel with a student organization or trek, or a summer or January internship (or similar volunteer or work experience) if registered at Harvard the following term.
 An international trip is also University-related if Harvard is funding the trip or if it's at the request of a supervisor.

 Harvard-related travel does not include personal travel, such as vacations or trips home.

-Refer to Harvard's coronavirus website for information on campus access restrictions, return to campus policies, testing procedures, quarantine and isolation protocols, vaccine program, visitor guidelines, and more.
+Refer to Harvard's coronavirus website for information on campus access restrictions, return to campus policies, testing procedures, quarantine and isolation protocols, vaccine program, mask requirements, visitor guidelines, and more.

 You can also contact our International Safety & Security team, email@example.com, with questions related to international travel or programming abroad.